newchuyalong/libgdx-learning/Overlap2D-survival-guide-for-#libGDXJAM.md

 Important things to know:
 * When using setup app, click on Third Party Extensions and select overlap2d from the list, also make sure to have freetype and box2d checkboxes selected.
 * For the JAM better use latest runtime, which is 0.1.2-SNAPSHOT (make sure to set that in build.gralde file, because it's not default value)
 * When creating your o2d project, don't think about multiple resolutions and huge textures.
 This is just a JAM.
-I would go with a small world size (say 800x480 or similar), and pixel per world unit somewhere between 1-4.
+I would go with a small camera-world size (say 800x480 or similar), and pixel per world unit somewhere between 1-4.

 # What game are you making?